rokcoder-bbcmicro/My-BBC-Master-5.25-archive/README.md

 ```
 </details>

+### Master 128 incompatibilities
+There are a small handful of archived games that don't work properly on the BBC Master but are stored on ADFS disk images regardless.
+Most of these will run but have messed up user-defined characters (because they're stored in a different location on the Master).
+A few won't run at all.

 _This is a work in progress and will no doubt be going on for weeks (if not months) so don't forget to come back!_
 ## Games
 These contain all the collections of games I had.
 Most of the disks are bootable and use the menu I wrote back in my school days.